devicetree-org/devicetree-specification/source/source-language.rst

+.. _chapter-devicetree-source-format:

-Appendix A Device Tree Source Format (version 1)
+Device Tree Source Format (version 1)
 ================================================

 The Device Tree Source (DTS) format is a textual representation of a